cashubtc/nuts/pol.md

-# NUT Draft: Proof of Liabilities (Solvency Audits)
+# NUT-XX: Proof of Liabilities

 `optional`